unist-analytics/ordinal/README.md

 If you follow the steps of that website, you can find the path setting panel.
 Then, you have to add the R path, "C:\Program Files\R\R-3.3.2\bin"
 Then, in cmd.exe, input R CMD BATCH "path about r file/akknn_type.R".
 After this, you can check result, akknn_type.Rout

+By seeing the result graph, accuracy, you can verify that the performance of classifying the classes is the best whne using the awknn.